 Write code to be read

-Follow the principles of 'Keep It Simple, Stupid' (KISS); hard to read or obfuscated code is difficult to maintain and debug.
+Follow the principles of 'Keep It Simple, Stupid' (KISS); hard-to-read or obfuscated code is difficult to maintain and debug.
 Don't be too clever; write code to be read.

 Identify technical debt

 Use code comment annotations (@todo) to mark parts of your code that require further work.
 This will allow the measurement and management of technical debt.